Brushstrokes Amidst the Rubble: The Life and Legacy of Dorgham Qreiqea

 Keep Gaza Weird: Tech-Powered Cultural Labs

 Borrowing liberties from Austin’s urban branding, Qreiqea incorporated mobile AR experiences in Gaza camps to animate still images with voiceovers from displaced families.
-Partnering with international developers, these “living murals” connected locals with diaspora stories, democratizing both authorship and empathy.
+Partnering with international developers, these “living murals” connected locals with diaspora narratives, democratizing both authorship and empathy.

 20% increase in youth participation